Get cool stuff like this every week!

 The farmer agreed to deliver the donkey the next day.

-"Sorry Thomas, but I have some bad news, the donkey died."
+The next day the farmer drove up and said, "Sorry Thomas, but I have some bad news, the donkey died."

 Thomas replied, "Well, then just give me my money back."